heber-silva/CKA-Obsidian-Vault/Pod Configuration/Resource Management for Windows nodes.md

 Windows can limit the amount of CPU time allocated for different processes but cannot guarantee a minimum amount of CPU time.

 On Windows, the kubelet supports a command-line flag to set the [scheduling priority](https://docs.microsoft.com/windows/win32/procthread/scheduling-priorities) of the kubelet process: `--windows-priorityclass`.
 This flag allows the kubelet process to get more CPU time slices when compared to other processes running on the Windows host.
-More information on the allowable values and their meaning is available at [Windows Priority Classes](https://docs.microsoft.com/en-us/windows/win32/procthread/scheduling-priorities#priority-class).
+More information on the allowable values and their meaning is available at [](https://docs.microsoft.com/en-us/windows/win32/procthread/scheduling-priorities#priority-class).
 To ensure that running Pods do not starve the kubelet of CPU cycles, set this flag to `ABOVE_NORMAL_PRIORITY_CLASS` or above.

 ## Resource reservation[](https://kubernetes.io/docs/concepts/configuration/windows-resource-management/#resource-reservation)

 To account for memory and CPU used by the operating system, the container runtime, and by Kubernetes host processes such as the kubelet, you can (and should) reserve memory and CPU resources with the `--kube-reserved` and/or `--system-reserved` kubelet flags.
-On Windows these values are only used to calculate the node's [allocatable](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable) resources.
+On Windows these values are only used to calculate the node's [](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable) resources.

 #### Caution: